KevinMathisen/University-Information-API/README.md

 ]
 ```
 ## Neighboursunis
-For retriving information about all universities which match the given name in the country and neighbouring countries of the country provided.
+For retriving information about all universities which match the given name in the neighbouring countries of the country provided.
 The information returned will be identical in format to the uniinfo endpoint.

 ### Request